 15. Carbon offset

 Flying is not and for a long time will not be sustainable.
 But there is something you can do to minimize the impact of your flight.
 It is called carbon offset.
+Here is a dedicated post to carbon footprint and offset – below you’ll find a quick summary.

 In the Internet you can calculate how much CO2 you produced during your flight.
 Next, the system calculates how much money you should donate to projects which help reduce emissions somewhere else in the world.